 Enzi was the Senate's only accountant up until January 2011.
 He served with distinction on the Senate Banking Committee.
 It does not bear his name, but there is a large part of Enzi in the Sarbanes-Oxley bill, bipartisan legislation that continues to have a greater impact on corporate behavior and financial reporting than any legislation of the recent past.
 There are provisions in the Fair and Accurate Credit Transactions Act authored by Enzi regarding financial literacy and identity theft that will have a profound positive effect on many Americans.

-Enzi is the Chairman of the Budget Committee and a member of the Finance Committee, Health, Education, Labor and Pensions Committee, Homeland Security and Government Affairs Committee and the Small Business Committee.
+Enzi is the Chairman of the Budget Committee and a member of the Finance Committee, Health, Education, Labor and Pensions Committee and Homeland Security and Government Affairs Committee.

 Enzi values our public lands.
 He advocates both access and responsible utilization and consideration of the local perspective in natural resource management decisions.